Marquette Method FAQ

 The choice is yours.
 Many women get in touch while they’re still pregnant and schedule their session in advance, to make sure they reserve a session on the date they want.

 If you do decide to schedule your first teaching session while you’re still pregnant, we’ll teach you everything except the hands-on, how-to instructions on how to set up and use your monitor in that first session.
 We’ve just found it’s just easier to walk you through it when you’re ready to start tracking your fertility, at 6 weeks postpartum.
 So, if you want to learn the method while you’re still pregnant, we’ll just schedule you in for a quick refresher session right before you start testing, to help you set up the monitor and answer any questions you may have.
-All of our packages include unlimited follow-ups for a year, so it’s the same price regardless of which option you choose.

 Your second option is to simply schedule your teaching session just before 6 weeks postpartum—in that case, we’ll teach you everything you need to know in one go, including how to set up and use your monitor.